mincong-h/mincong-h.github.io/README.md

 Property | Value | Description
 :--- | :--- | :---
+`img_url` | Image URL | Related path to image resource, such as `/assets/my-image.jpg`.
+Jekyll will complete it as an absolute path.
+`img_height` | Image height | Image height in pixel (px).
+Used as HTML metadata, in particular for post sharing.
+`img_width` | Image width | Image width in pixel (px).
+Used as HTML metadata, in particular for post sharing.
 `series` | A meaningful name for the series. | The value will be `slugify` for generating the URL.
 For example, giving value _"Maven Plugins" will generate `maven-plugins` for the URL.

 ## Social Network Sharing